MapleCCC/ABSort/README.md

 ## Installation

-You may optionally install [uvloop](https://github.com/magicstack/uvloop) to boost speed.
+You may consider optionally installing [uvloop](https://github.com/magicstack/uvloop) to boost speed.

 ```bash
 # Optionally create a virtual environment for isolation purpose